 So, how do you go about learning the art of taking criticism?
 Well, here are a few tips that have worked for me, and may work for you as well.

 I know, I know.
-This is your baby that you’ve given birth to and were forced to stay up many nights to nurture it.
+This is your baby that you’ve given birth to and were forced to stay up many nights to nurture.
 As a writer, I know better than anyone that books are often very close to our hearts.
 So when someone critiques something you care so dearly about, it can be a bit like tearing out your heart and stumping on it several times.
-I would not recommend it…pretty painful.
+I would not recommend putting that to the test, though…pretty painful.

 Thus, the first tip I have to give is: distance yourself from your own story.
 Sometimes you get so close that you can’t see it as it truly is.
 Instead, you see the vision you have of it in your head, which may or may not be how others perceive it on the page.